 On demand.
 Credit, four hours.
 Prerequisite: Music 101 or permission of instructor.
-This course will focus on selected works of major composers of Western music and on their cultural context.
+This course will focus on selected works of major composers of Western music and on the cultural context of these works.
 The subjects will include genres such as symphony, sonata, concerto, and opera.